nstaff001/nstaff001/README.md

 - 👋 Hi, I’m @nstaff001, Nicholas Stafford
 - 👀 I’m interested in spatial economics
-- 🌱 I’m currently learning Pytorch for deep learning and MS Azure for Data Management
+- 🌱 I’m currently learning Playwright and Scrapy for web scraping and web crawling
 - 📫 How to reach me by email @ nicholas.stafford@usa.com
 - 😄 Pronouns: he/him
 - ⚡ I am seeking a position in data analysis or data science